Updated on August 23, 2022

 When Child Protective Services receives a complaint of child abuse or neglect, the agency launches an initial investigation to assign the appropriate level of response to the case, depending on its urgency.

 CPS uses the priority classification from P1 to P3, in which P1 means that the agency may have to remove the child from home due to the immediate risk of harm.

-Depending on the priority classification of your CPS case, an investigator assigned to your case may conduct a home or school visit to talk to the child, who is an alleged victim of abuse or neglect.
-The investigator will also interview the person who made the report of abuse or complaint and reach out to the child’s parents, witnesses, and other people.
+Depending on the priority classification of your CPS case, an investigator may conduct a home or school visit to talk to the child who is an alleged victim of abuse or neglect.
+The investigator will also interview the person who made the complaint and reach out to the child’s parents, witnesses, and other people.